ga-wdi-boston/html-css-layout-bootstrap-sass/README.md

 Lets get some firsthand experience writing Boootstrap it.
 Using the documentation we discussed earlier write a simple grid in the `index.html` file located in this repo.
-Make use of col-xs, sm, md, lg and xl.
+Make use of col-xs-#, col-sm-#, col-md-#, and col-lg-#.
 Try making an evenly spaced 3x3 grid.

 -   Place your column divs within a row div.